Sam Northeast: Cricket career

 Northeast played for Kent County Cricket Club from 2007 to 2017, captaining the club in 2016 and 2017.
 In 2005 he made his 2nd XI debut against Derbyshire Second XI, scoring 96.
-In 2006 he was included in a John Paul Getty XI against the touring Sri Lankans, top scoring with 62 not out against a strong Sri Lankan side containing international bowlers.
+In 2006 he was included in a John Paul Getty XI against the touring Sri Lankans, top scoring with 62 not out against a strong Sri Lankan team containing international bowlers.
 In July 2007, he scored a hundred for Harrow against Eton at Lord's.

 Northeast made his Kent first team debut in a List A cricket match against a touring Sri Lanka A team in July 2007, although the match was abandoned before he had the chance to bat.
 He went on to make his first-class cricket debut for Kent on 19 September 2007 in their final County Championship game of the season, against Durham at the St Lawrence Ground.

 In July 2009, Northeast showed good form for England Under 19s against Bangladesh.
 In the 2nd Under-19 Test match at Derby he scored 107 in the first innings and 149 in the second innings.
 He followed this with scores of 123, 41 and 62 in the One Day Internationals, top scoring on each occasion.

 In 2012, Northeast scored 880 runs at an average of 55, despite at times being relegated to the 2nd XI.
 He was awarded his county cap in August and was named Kent's Batsman of the Year after scoring over 1400 runs in all competitions.
 At the end of the season he signed a new contract for a further year.
 He scored his first limited over century on 20 June 2013, making 115 against the Sussex Sharks, in a world record run chase in a 40 over match.